Per Nørgård: Infinity series

-Nørgård discovered the melodic infinity series in 1959 and it proved an inspiration for many of his works during the 1960s.
-However, it was not until his Voyage into the Golden Screen for small ensemble (1968)—which has been identified as the first "properly instrumental piece of spectral composition" —and Symphony No. 2 (1970) that it provided the structure for an entire work.
+Nørgård discovered the melodic infinity series in 1959 and it inspired many of his works in the 1960s.
+But only with Voyage into the Golden Screen for small ensemble (1968)—which has been called the first "properly instrumental piece of spectral composition"—and Symphony No. 2 (1970) did he begin structuring entire works with the series.
 The harmonic and rhythmic infinity series were developed in the early 1970s and the three series were first integrated in Nørgård's Symphony No. 3.